cs1302uga/cs1302-ce04/README.md

 # ce04 From Exceptional to Enhanced Cat

+This class exercise is designed to familiarize students with exceptions and file I/O in Java.

 ## Prerequisite Knowledge

 * Basic knowledge of Java exceptions, including checked exceptions, unchecked exceptions, and